oeholmen/UVIScript/Tweaksynth/README.md

 ### Effects section

 Here you find a selection of useful effects for easy access.
-These are standard Falcon effects, so effects can easily be replaced, or edited in Falcon.
+These are standard Falcon effects, so effects can easily be added, replaced, or edited in Falcon.

 ### Envelopes

 By default, the settings for the envelopes are shared by all oscillators, but it is possible to use different settings for each oscillator.
 This option can be selected directly to the left of the attack knob.
 If a widget has different settings for each oscillator, the widget will be locked when "All" oscillators are selected, to avoid unintended changes.
+The 3 Osc Analog cannot have different envelopes per oscillator.

 ## Tweak Synth

-The last two sections is what makes Tweak Synth different.
-This is where you can create new presets from presets you made your self, or from scratch.
-The two sections, Twequencer and Patchmaker, use the same alogithms to create new patches, but they differ in approach.
+The two sections that makes Tweak Synth different is Patchmaker and Twequencer.
+This is where you can create new presets from presets you made yourself, or from scratch.
+The two sections use the same alogithms to create new patches, but they differ in approach.

-### Twequencer

-The Twequencer is a simple sequencer that tweaks your sound as you play.
-Set a tweak level (see description below), select a play mode, and start playing!
-You can hear the changes to your sound being made for each round.
-A round consist of the number of steps that are set.
-By default 8 steps are selected, but if you set it to 2, the sound will change for every second step.

-**Note: When you start playing the twequencer and the tweak level is above 0, the current settings will be changed.
-Remeber to store it in the patchmaker, if you want to keep it!
-If tweak level is 0 no changes are made, but the sequencer still runs, if a play mode is selected.**

-As you play, the Twequencer will store a snapshot for each round.
-If you hear something you like, just stop playing and select the snapshot from the round that sounded best.
-When you stop playing, the tweak level is set to 0 to avoid further changes.
-The last 100 rounds are remembered, but they are not stored with the program.
-You can store a snapshot you like from the "Actions" menu, and you will find it again in the Patchmaker.
-All stored snapshots are saved with the UVI program, so you will get it back when you open it later.

-Envelopes will be tweaked according to the envelope style you choose.
-When automatic is selected, a fast resolution will give shorter envelope times than if a slow resolution is selected.
-Short envelope times can occur for slow resolutions, but long envelope times will not occur for fast resolutions.
-If one of the other envelope styles are selected, that will control the envelope times.

-The other options available will be described under "Patchmaker".

 ### Patchmaker